M. Francesca Cotrufo: Awards and fellowships

 In 2017, Cotrufo received the Mentoring Award for her success as a research scientist who is equally passionate about the success and learning of her students.
 Cotrufo actively supports and promotes women in soil science and has mentored over 40 women towards success as students, post-doctorates, research scientists, faculty, and teachers.
+In 2024, in recognition of her contributions to biogeochemical sciences, she was named as a Fellow by the American Geophysical Union.

 She has also received the following awards: